JAMES MOODY, UEL

 With the King of Kings

-In recent years, researchers and historians have also noted that James Moody owned two male slaves and one female slave as appeared listed in a petition of slave owners for Digby County in 1807.
+In recent years, researchers and historians have noted that James Moody owned two male slaves and one female slave as appeared listed in a petition of slave owners for Digby County in 1807.

 On a visit in March, 2019 to St. Peter's Church I prepared a video about James Moody and the painting of him that can be viewed below.
 Other videos about him and the church are also listed in Further Reference.